neutralinojs/neutralinojs/README.md

 Install GTk and webkit libraries

 #### On Debian/Ubuntu based OS

+If you are using a newer version of Ubuntu, there is no need to run the following commands.

 ```bash
 $ sudo apt-get install libgtk-3-dev
 $ sudo add-apt-repository ppa:webkit-team/ppa